tye-exe/egui_issue/README.md

 I expect there to only be one input per textbox.

 #### One by one
-This is the output from trying to input text into the first empty text box three times.
+This is the output from trying to input text into the first empty text box three times on different steps, after the former text box has had text typed into it.

 ![](./tests/snapshots/one_by_one.png)